LuiDavinci/angularjs-suggestbox/README.md

 -   Items in the input field are now clickable
 -   When choosing items from Dropdown with the mouse, whatever has been typed will be cleared (**dropdown will stay open**)
 -   When choosing items from Dropdown with enter, whatever has been typed will be cleared, (**dropdown will be closed**)
+-   Getting the object when Item is removed, if needed

 # Install